ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

 ### Initial conditions

 As with the calibration parameters you can use both maps and single values to define the catchment conditions at the start of a simulation.
-Note that a couple of variables can be initialized internally in the model (explained below)<span style="color:red"> Check if below or in another section.</span>.
+Note that a couple of variables can be initialized internally in the model (explained below)<span style="color:red">.

+Check if below or in another section.</span>.
 Also, be aware that the initial conditions define the state of the model at *t=(StepStart -1)*.
 As long as *StepStart* equals 1 this corresponds to *t=0*, but for larger values of *StepStart* this is (obviously) not the case!

 ```xml
 	<comment>